bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   style="width:50%"
   alt="." />

-One last quick thing here before we\'re done with this lesson is you can also add the **callback** function after the **easing**.
-I could add a function here and say done, and you\'ll see that when that **easing** is finished, when that animation is finished, that **callback** function will fire.
+One last quick thing here before we&apos;re done with this lesson is you can also add the **callback** function after the **easing**.
+I could add a function here and say done, and you&apos;ll see that when that **easing** is finished, when that animation is finished, that **callback** function will fire.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->